rossana87/Project_1/README.md

 #### Creating the Grid

 Firstly, I created the grid in JavaScript.
 The function created an array of `divs` within a flex-container.
 The divs could have classes attached, which were used to change the display.
-During development the index of each `div` could be displayed which resulted in a grid that was easy to change if required, and allowed me to keep track of attached classes easily.

 ```js
 // !
 Generate Grid